-- A surviving spouse or civil partner will receive a legacy worth up to £250,000i and personal belongings, but not property used solely or mainly for business purposes as well as those held solely as an investment.
+- A surviving spouse or civil partner will receive a legacy worth up to £250,000 and personal belongings.
+This does not include property used solely or mainly for business purposes, or those held solely as an investment.

 - 50% to the surviving spouse/civil partner and